Overbreadth doctrine: Case law

 Thornhill v.
 Alabama, 310 U.S. 88 (1940) is the earliest case to follow the reasoning of the overbreadth doctrine.
 Here, an Alabama statute made it a misdemeanor to be outside a business with the intention of preventing their business in any way, which allowed the arrest of Thornhill for picketing outside of his factory job.
 Given that Thornhill did act in violation of the statute, Alabama argued that he could not challenge the statute as a violation of rights of others who had not violated the law.
-Explaining that the issues Thornhill was acting to bring attention to (i.e. labor union relations) were of public concern, Justice Marshall ultimately found Thornhill was improperly arrested because the statute outlawed peaceful expression including Thornhill's protesting.
+Explaining that the issues Thornhill was acting to bring attention to (i.e. labor union relations) were of public concern, Justice Murphy ultimately found Thornhill was improperly arrested because the statute outlawed peaceful expression including Thornhill's protesting.
 Here, the petitioner's First Amendment right of free speech was violated, but the statute was still found facially unconstitutional because its plain language included the peaceful expression of dissent.

 Gooding v.
 Wilson, 405 U.S. 518 (1972) reached the Supreme Court challenging a Georgia statute which targeted speech that was so offensive as to breach the peace.
 As the statute only regulated speech (not conduct), Justice Brennan explained in order for the statute to be found constitutional, Georgia had to prove it was only applicable to unprotected speech.
 In applying the overbreadth doctrine, Justice Brennan made clear that even where the statute at issue is not vague or overbroad in its application to the person on trial, that person may argue that the statute would be vague or overbroad when applied to the constitutionally protected speech of others.
 If the Court agrees, the statute cannot be applied to the current defendant either.
 In other words, even when someone has been properly arrested for expression that is not protected by the constitution (i.e. fighting words), if the statute that they were arrested under can be applied to protected speech as well, the statute is facially unconstitutional and void.

 In Broadrick v.
 Oklahoma, 413 U.S. 601 (1973), the Court explicitly mentioned the Overbreadth Doctrine while refusing to apply its "strong medicine," rejecting Broadrick's challenge to Oklahoma's regulation of the political activities of its state employees.
 Despite not applying the doctrine, Justice White explained the First Amendment exceptions to standing which allow individuals to argue that a statute poses a risk of being enforced against the constitutional right to expression of others.
 Justice White illustrated the justification for this exception; the possibility of protected speech being chilled far outweighs the risk of harm in allowing some unprotected speech to remain unregulated.
 This case narrowed the doctrine to require a finding that a challenged statute is substantially overbroad when compared to its permissible applications.